abhibhonsle234/100-days-of-code/log.md

 #100DaysOfCode

 ### Day 1: February 4, 2019
 **Today's Progress**: Finally pushed through stalemate of free code camp data visaulization project 1 : bar chart.
 Dealt with mysql and succeeding popsql installation on newly accomodated linux system.
-Completed first run through of pending Introduction to Machine Learning with Python by Andreas C. Mueller and Sarah Guido
+Completed first run through of pending Introduction to Machine Learning with Python by Andreas C. Mueller and Sarah Guido.<br>
-**Thoughts:** Struggled a bit with scaling and stubborn self for making bar chart visualization responsive.
+**Thoughts:** Struggled a bit with scaling and stubborn self for making bar chart visualization responsive.<br>
 **Link to work:** https://codepen.io/abhi_code_life/full/OaPgaX

 ### Day 2: February 5, 2019
 **Today's Progress**: Played around with sql queries using UNION and JOIN on company database made of charachters from the office.
-Added axis to the FCC bar chart project.
+Added axis to the FCC bar chart project.<br>
 **Thoughts:** Have to find right way to tick format for the axis.<br>
 **Link to work:** https://codepen.io/abhi_code_life/full/OaPgaX

 ### Day 2: February 5, 2019
 **Today's Progress**: Played around with sql queries using UNION and JOIN on company database made of charachters from the office.
-Added axis to the FCC bar chart project.
+Added axis to the FCC bar chart project.<br>
-**Thoughts:** Have to find right way to tick format for the axis **Link to work:** https://codepen.io/abhi_code_life/full/OaPgaX
+**Thoughts:** Have to find right way to tick format for the axis.<br>
+**Link to work:** https://codepen.io/abhi_code_life/full/OaPgaX

 ### Day 3: February 6, 2019
 **Today's Progress**: Tweaked code of FCC bar chart project to pass tests.
 Learnt about tick formating in D3.js.
 Ran nested queries on company database consisting of 5 relations.
-Started reading Hands on Machine Learning with scikit learn and tensorflow by Aurélien	Géron.
+Started reading Hands on Machine Learning with scikit learn and tensorflow by Aurélien	Géron.<br>
 **Thoughts:** Following the approcah of testing my knowledge through questions of the respective chapter(of the book) before going through it seems good.
-Date formating seems to be quite tricky for setting ticks of x-axis.
+Date formating seems to be quite tricky for setting ticks of x-axis.<br>
 **Link to work:** https://codepen.io/abhi_code_life/full/OaPgaX

 ### Day 4: February 7, 2019
 **Today's Progress**: Formatted ticks of FCC barchart proect. the x axis required to have dates hence had to convert data recieved to Date object.
 Next up adding tooltip details.
 Continued with Book 2.
-Discussed minor project tech stack with team.
+Discussed minor project tech stack with team.<br>
-**Thoughts:** Can't wait to resume kaggle.
+**Thoughts:** Can't wait to resume kaggle.<br>
 **Link to work:** https://codepen.io/abhi_code_life/full/OaPgaX

 ### Day 5: February 8, 2019
 **Today's Progress**: Passed all test for FCC barchart and submitted it.
 Next scatterplot project.
 This time i'll make it quick.
 Read 80 odd pages(from pg.
 20 to 100) of Book 2.
-Will keep exact coun from now.
+Will keep exact coun from now.<br>
-**Thoughts:** Getting more consistent with every log!
+**Thoughts:** Getting more consistent with every log!<br>
 **Link to work:** https://codepen.io/abhi_code_life/full/OaPgaX